mrblueblue/react-quickstart/README.md

 ## Component Generation

-Use `gulp component --name <name>` to quickly create a React Component.
+To quickly create a React component:

+    gulp component --name <name>

-Add the `--full` flag to create a React Component will life-cycle methods.
+Add the `--full` flag to create a React component will life-cycle methods.

+Components generated this way will automatically be created in `/src/app/components/`.

+If you want to tweak the component template, see the files in `/generator`.

 ## Application Structure